WordPress/create-block-theme/README.md

 This plugin allows you to:

+- Export your existing theme with all customizations made in the Site Editor
--   Create a new theme, blank theme, child theme, or style variation from within the Site Editor
+- Create a new theme, blank theme, child theme, or style variation from the Site Editor
 -   Embed Google Fonts locally in your theme
 -   Embed local font assets in your theme